nicholaswmin/fsm/README.md

 understand.
 They can only exist in *one, always-valid* state at any given time, which renders them inherently safe, by design.[^1]

-This zero-frills implementation is remarkably minimal, expessive, well-tested & robust.
+This zero-frills implementation is remarkably minimal, expressive, well-tested & robust.

 ## Install